m-digman/reporting-jira-cloud/README.md

 py extract.py 12345
 py extract.py work_done
 ```
-Generates a .PNG and .CSV file for the number of tickets in each epic grouped by status
+Generates a .CSV and .PNG file(s) for the number of tickets in each epic grouped by status
 ```python
 py epics.py 12345
 ```